thecount12/madblog/README.md

 	</body>
 	</html>

-2. changing html files and adding new pages.
+B) changing html files and adding new pages.
 All html files exist in /templates directory.
 However you need to modify code.py to make them appear.

 Here is an example of adding a new page: